Corporate equality, diversity and inclusion strategy

 Group members offer in-depth knowledge of, and experience in, a range of EDI issues, and help to shape the association’s work on EDI for members, staff and the medical workforce.

-They act as ambassadors for EDI at the BMA and in the medical profession, promoting and embodying the BMA vision for EDI as set out in our strategy.
+They act as champions for EDI at the BMA and on behalf of the medical profession, promoting and embodying the BMA vision for EDI as set out in our strategy.

-Membership of the group is for one session and any BMA member can join.
+Membership of the group is for a two-year term and any BMA member can join.
+Applications for the sessions 2021-23 are now closed.

 Gender pay report for BMA/BMJ staff